 3.9 – summa cum laude

-Eligible candidates will be distinguished at the commencement ceremony based on all academic work completed prior to the term preceding commencement and will be notified by mail.
+Eligible candidates will be distinguished at the Convocation ceremony based on all academic work completed prior to the term preceding Convocation and will be notified by mail.
 Honors cords can be picked up at the Registrar's Office after notification from UT.
 The actual honors awarded at the time a degree is posted will be based on the final cumulative GPA.

 - Bring any number of guests you wish, but enter Stranahan Theater as a group for efficient seating.

 - Wear additional academic regalia that correspond with your honor society (for example sash, medal, ribbon, pins, etc.).